-Most wounds are closed using dissolvable stitches so they shouldn’t need to be removed.
-Occasionally staples are used, or single stitches and they are usually removed around 7 days after your operation.
+Most wounds are closed using dissolvable stitches, which sit under the skin and do not need to be removed.
+Occasionally, surgical staples or single stitches may be used and these are usually removed around day 5-10 after your operation.

 What problems can I expect?

-A certain amount of pain is to be expected, but this can usually be controlled by pain killing tablets that your midwife or doctor will have given you.
-If you notice that your pain is increasing speak with your midwife or GP straightaway; you may need a course of antibiotics.
+A certain amount of pain is to be expected, but this can usually be controlled by pain-killers that either your hospital will provide you with or recommend you buy.
+If you notice that your pain is increasing, speak with your midwife, GP or maternity unit straightaway.
+This could indicate an infection, for which you may need a course of antibiotics.

-We know this isn’t a nice subject but understanding about wound infections and how to recognise when you may have the start of an infection can be invaluable to your recovery.
-They are more common than you think so don’t be embarrassed about it.
-Wound infections can be treated relatively easily, provided they are caught early, but you don’t always see the infection.
+We know this is not a nice subject but understanding about wound infections and how to recognise when you may have the start of an infection can be invaluable to your recovery.
+They are more common than you think, so seek professional advice if you suspect you may be developing one.

-- Any oozing of fluid from the wound, be it blood or yellow fluid, and especially if it smells, this should be assessed straightaway so contact your midwife or GP.
+- Any oozing of fluid from the wound, be it blood or yellow fluid, especially if it smells.
+This should be assessed straightaway, so contact your midwife, GP or maternity unit.

 - Any increase in pain.
-Pain is your body’s way of alerting you to a problem, so although pain is to be expected with surgery, it should, in general, be on the decrease not the increase as each day goes by.
+Pain is your body’s way of alerting you to a problem.
+Although pain is to be expected with surgery, it should, in general, be on the decrease, not the increase as each day goes by.

-- An increase in bleeding may be normal, especially during breastfeeding or if you’ve overdone things a little, but bleeding which is soaking through pads or with large clots in it isn’t normal.
-Contact your GP or midwife if you have any concerns over bleeding.
+- An increase in bleeding from your vagina may be normal, especially during breastfeeding or if you’ve overdone things a little.
+However, bleeding which is soaking through pads or with large clots in it isn’t normal.
+Contact your hospital, GP or midwife if you have any concerns over bleeding.

-Having a caesarean section could take longer to recover from than you might think as it is major surgery.
+Having a caesarean section could take longer to recover from than you might have anticipated, as it is major surgery.
 Knowing how to take care of yourself and address any warning signs can improve your postnatal experience and optimise your recovery.